-This privacy statement documents that Donna Marie Photography complies with European Union data protection requirements.
+This privacy statement documents that Donna Marie complies with European Union data protection requirements.
 It applies to the website and booking system and you can access it at the bottom of our website homepage.
 We may change this privacy statement from time to time, therefore, please continue to check this page to ensure you are happy with any changes.

 What We Will Collect